acro5piano/pipedb/README.md

 ⚠ The following **will** be implemented.

 - Type-safe: Works nicely with TypeScript
-- Asynchronous: No synchronous API
 - Extensible: Save data to anywhere with custom adaptors
-- Functional: Rely on Remeda to pipe & filter architecture
+- Portable: Similar to Knex
-- Sensible: Adds `id` by default
+- Sensible: Adds `id`, `createdAt`, `updatedAt` by default
 - Null-safe: Checks null if configured
 - Relational: Supports basic `join`
+- Asynchronous: No synchronous API

 # Usage